Self-care: Self-care maintenance

 Self-care maintenance refers to those behaviors performed to improve well-being, preserve health, or to maintain physical and emotional stability.
-Self-care maintenance behaviours include illness prevention and maintaining proper hygiene.
+Self-care maintenance behaviors include illness prevention and maintaining proper hygiene.

 Specific illness prevention measures include tobacco avoidance, regular exercise, and a healthy diet.
 Taking medication as prescribed by a healthcare provider and receiving vaccinations are also important specific self-care behaviors.
 Vaccinations provide immunity for the body to actively prevent an infectious disease.
 Tobacco use is the largest preventable cause of death and disease in the US.
 Overall health and quality of life have been found to improve, and the risk of disease and premature death are reduced due to the decrease in tobacco intake.

 The benefits of regular physical activity include weight control; reduced risk of chronic disease; strengthened bones and muscles; improved mental health; improved ability to participate in daily activities; and decreased mortality.
 The Centre for Disease Control and Prevention (CDC) recommends two hours and thirty minutes of moderate activity each week, including brisk walking, swimming, or bike riding.